Afghan Air Force: 21st century

 As of March 2011, the Afghan Air Force (AAF) had 44 rotary-wing and 13 fixed-wing aircraft in serviceable condition.
-By the end of 2011, the AAF had 16 C-27As (on loan from the U.S government) and 35 of the new Mi-8 Hips while continuing to operate the older Mi-17s and retiring the An-32 fleet.
+By the end of 2011, the AAF had 16 C-27As (on loan from the U.S. government) and 35 of the new Mi-8 Hips while continuing to operate the older Mi-17s and retiring the An-32 fleet.
 Further growth of the AAF depended on decisions regarding the size of the Afghan National Army which, in turn, determined AAF requirements.
 In a country of rugged terrain possessing limited ground transportation options, the Afghan Armed Forces depends heavily upon AAF fixed- and rotary-wing aircraft for airlift of soldiers and supplies between corps operating locations, medical and casualty evacuation, and transport of human remains.
 The Afghan government also relied on the AAF for transportation of election materials during the 2009 presidential election.
 It was announced in October 2011 that the Afghan Air Force would be provided with 145 multi-type aircraft and 21 helicopters.
 By the end of 2011, the Afghan Air Force had a total of 4,900 airmen and personnel.

 By 2016 the Afghan Air Force was planned to expand to 8,000 airmen and 145 operational aircraft.
 To that end there was continuing expansion in infrastructure, training and maintenance facilities.
 The US also purchased modern equipment and aircraft including Russian Mi-17 helicopters.
 Significant investment went into purchasing modern training aircraft such as MD 500 helicopters and fixed-wing Cessna 182 and 208 planes.

 In 2016–17, the United States Department of Defense (DOD) aimed to procure 30 additional armed MD-530F helicopters and 6 additional A-29 attack aircraft to replace the Mil Mi-35 in service with the AAF.
 DOD asked for funds to add an additional five AC-208s to the fleet.
 The requested FY2017 Afghan Security Forces Fund (ASFF) budget, including the 23 additional funds for the first year of the planned procurement, went to Congress on 10 November 2016.

 As part of the 2021 Taliban offensive, Taliban fighters targeted Afghan Air Force pilots.
 Many pilots escaped to Uzbekistan and Tajikistan, bringing a number the AAF aircraft with them.
 Satellite pictures analysis of 16 August indicated that the Termez Airport held multiple AAF aircraft: including various Mi-17, Mi-25 and UH-60 Black Hawk helicopters, as well some A-29s and C-208s airplanes.
 An Afghan A-29 Super Tucano crashed in Uzbekistan's Surxondaryo Region.
 Two pilots ejected and landed with parachutes.
 Initially it was reported shot down by Uzbekistan air defenses, then the Prosecutor General's office in Uzbekistan issued a statement saying that an Afghan military plane had collided mid-air with an Uzbekistan Air Force MiG-29, finally it also retracted the statement about the mid-air collision.
-Afghan pilots which escaped to Tajikistan were held in a sanitorium until they were freed in November 2021.
+Afghan pilots who escaped to Tajikistan were held in a sanitorium until they were freed in November 2021.